Principles of hydrodynamic particle manipulation in internal Stokes flow: Conclusions

 Let us estimate the rate of particle drift across streamlines in dimensional terms.
 Taking the length scale (channel half-width) as $H=50\mu$m, we want to ensure that the channel Reynolds number $Re=HU/\nu$ for aqueous solutions ($\nu\sim 10^{-6}$m$^2$/s) is less than $10^{-2}$ along the particle trajectories, even in regions of the highest speed $U$.
-Given this constraint and assuming $a_p=5\mu$m, the time scale $\tau$ from \eqref{spiral rate} is $\approx 57$s, so that a significant radial displacement is expected on a time scale of minutes.
+Given this constraint and assuming $a_p=5\mu$m, the time scale $\tau$ from \eqref{spiral rate} is $\approx 57$s so that a significant radial displacement is expected on a time scale of minutes.
 For larger particles, this time scale decreases rapidly ($\propto a_p^{-3}$), and the process can also be sped up by using a solution of higher viscosity.

 The Moffatt eddy flow discussed here is convenient because of its closed analytical form.
 However, it would be extremely difficult to set up experimentally due to the exponential decay of the flow speed with $x$ and the need to drive the flow far away from the field of view.
 The exponential dependence of speed on coordinates also makes the Reynolds number constraint for Stokes flow extremely stringent.
-Nevertheless, the principles of displacement and the scaling of the wall effects are not specific to this flow and will be robust in any symmetry-breaking vortical Stokes flow.
+Nevertheless, the principles of displacement and the scaling of the wall effects are not specific to this flow and will be robust in any symmetry-breaking vortical Stokes flow, and the modeling equations for the crucial wall-normal displacement such as \eqref{wyfull} and \eqref{wyVE} are valid for arbitrary background flow.

 Cavity flows are a class of vortical flows that is practically used in microfluidic devices at low and vanishing Reynolds numbers.
 In the Stokes limit, they can be expressed as infinite sums of Moffatt solutions \citep{shankar1993eddy, shankar2000fluid} and can be driven by rotating cylinders \citep{hellou1992cellular, hellou2001sensitivity} or by superimposed transport flows \citep{hellou2011stokes}.
 Because of the linearity of the Stokes equations and the velocity corrections, such flows do not pose principal difficulties to the present formalism.
 These finite-domain modifications of Moffatt's solutions have a less severe ratio of driving velocity to the eddy velocity scale (the analog of $e^{p\pi/q}$), and it is thus much easier to fulfill the conditions of small $Re$.